Kashish2130/Learning_Node/README.md

 ## Model-View-Controller
 1. Models : database or data.
-2. View : means data vsible in frontend.
+2. View : means data vIsible in frontend.
 3. Controller : communication between models and views.
+(Where all APIS are there.)

 #### Now some folder stucture has been changed and we have added 2 folders in our main folder (REST_APIS)
 <img src="images/New folder(REST_APIS).png" alt="My Image" width="200" height="400">